LightJason/lightjason.github.io/content/tutorials/actions.md

 ## How can I create an action?

-Within the section both kind of actions are shown.
+Within this section both kinds of actions are shown.
 The code of an action should be very efficient and minimalistic, because an action will be called multiple times from an agent, because plan execution and also agent execution are in parallel.

 ### AgentSpeak(L++) Script

-The agent script shows the usage of the own action, it can be used like a built-in action.
+The agent script shows the usage of a standalone action, it can be used like a built-in action.
 The naming is equal to the ```name```-method or annotation.

 <!-- htmlmin:ignore -->
 {{< githubsource user="LightJason" repo="Examples" file="agent_with_action.asl" lang="agentspeak" branch="tutorial-agent-action" >}}